Skip to content

 Consumers also have many statutory rights.
 For example, the right to withdraw from a credit agreement within 14 days and the right to see their credit files.
 Failure to comply with statutory requirements can result in legal liability for the lender.

-If you need help understanding your obligations and rights under the CCA, our experienced regulatory and compliance lawyers can assist as part of our LegalVision membership.
-You will have unlimited access to lawyers to answer your questions and draft and review your documents for a low monthly fee.
-Call us today on 0808 196 8584 or visit our membership page.
+If you need help understanding your obligations and rights under the CCA, LegalVision provides ongoing legal support for all businesses through our fixed-fee legal membership.
+Our experienced regulatory and compliance lawyers help businesses manage contracts, employment law, disputes, intellectual property, and more, with unlimited access to specialist lawyers for a fixed monthly fee.
+To learn more about LegalVision’s legal membership, call 0808 196 8584 or visit our membership page.

 Frequently Asked Questions